Piecewise linear approximation for the dynamical $\Phi^4_3$ model: Introduction

 .10in

-\th{Remark 1.2} (i) The aim of this paper is to study the effect of piecewise linear approximation to the noise.
-If $\varepsilon=0$ it corresponds to piecewise linear approximation.
-However, in this case, we can not obtain the classical solution directly because of the spatial singularity of the noise.
-Hence we do convolution with a mollifier first.
-Here the condition $\varepsilon^2\leq C_0\vartheta$ is not strict, and it means that $\varepsilon$ could goes to zero first.
-If we consider the case that $\vartheta\rightarrow0$ for fixed $\varepsilon$, it corresponds to the smooth noise case and we could conclude the results easily.

-(ii) We could also first do purely spatial regularization corresponding to $\rho(t,x)=\delta(t)\rho_2(x)$ and then do piecewise linear approximation.
+\th{Remark 1.2} (i) We can also first do purely spatial regularization corresponding to $\rho(t,x)=\delta(t)\rho_2(x)$ for the Dirac distribution $\delta$ and then do piecewise linear approximation.
 In this case the results in Theorem 1.1 still holds (see Remark 3.8).
 In fact, the only difference is the proof of Theorem 3.7.